microsoft/pxt-arcade/docs/hardware.md

 ## Other ways to play Arcade

-* [Makey Makey](/hardware/makey-makey), turn your banana keyboard into arcade consoles!
+* [Makey Makey](/hardware/makey-makey), turn your banana keyboard into an arcade console!

 ## Adding Arcade to a New Board